relikareinmann250/User-related-data/README.md

 # User-related-data

+Citizen OS is a free and secure open source platform for citizen initiatives and collective decision-making.
+Our mission is to bring decision-making back to the people and their communities, through nurturing e-democracy and developing innovative technologies for higher quality collaborative decision-making.

+We are sharing aggregated and anonymised usage statistics related to different activities on our platform.

-Our user related data is maintained by CitizenOS team.
+The data shared here is maintained by CitizenOS team.
 The data will be updated regularly on a monthly basis.
 Download our complete data set xxx

 # The data you find here and our data sources